RossTheDev/TechByRoss/README.md

 # Tech By Ross
 A simple open source tech blog that I will be posting useful resources, tips, news, and more on.

-Its all made with HTML/CSS and is going live soon @ techbyross.com.
+Its all made with HTML/CSS and is live @ techbyross.com.
+99 percent functional.
+News is the hardest part and the last piece of the puzzle ill be completing soon.